 The appeal of eating clean food is stronger than ever

+Food purchasing patterns shifted drastically in early 2020 during the COVID-19 quarantine, resulting in a huge increase in organic foods as people stayed home and focused on their health, while food consumed at restaurants understandably plummeted.
 With clean food being perceived as a “safe haven’, supply chains endeavored to work together to ensure the delivery of healthy foods.
-In this report, Doug Kravet, Oaklins’ organic & sustainable agriculture specialist gives us his expert opinion on where the sector will go and the likely outcome once the pandemic subsides.
+Doug Kravet, Oaklins’ organic & sustainable agriculture specialist gives us his expert opinion on where the sector will go and the likely outcome once the pandemic subsides.

 Organic and sustainably-grown food has proven to be a safe haven, providing comfort for consumers in this turbulent economy.
 In the short-term, M&A activity has slowed considerably as firms responded to COVID-19.
 Once markets normalize, we expect firms to make major investments to address weaknesses and deficiencies that were exposed in the past several months.DOUG KRAVET, ORGANIC & SUSTAINABLE AGRICULTURE SPECIALIST, OAKLINS

 Our case study features the sale of Stadtmühle Schenk, one of the three largest mills in Switzerland providing high-quality flours to companies in the baking and gastronomy industries, to Kowema, a group of companies owned by Swiss pension funds.

 Talk to our industry specialist